ALCOHOL AND OTHER DRUGS

 Coaches shall educate students about the District's prohibition and the dangers of using steroids and other performance-enhancing supplements, as defined by the NCAA.

-Before participating in interscholastic athletics, a student athlete and his/her parent/guardian shall sign an agreement that the student athlete pledges not to use androgenic/anabolic steroids and dietary supplements banned by the U.S. Anti-Doping Agency and the substance synephrine, unless the student has a written prescription from a licensed health care practitioner to treat a medical condition.
+Before participating in interscholastic athletics, a student athlete and their parent/guardian shall sign an agreement that the student athlete pledges not to use androgenic/anabolic steroids and dietary supplements banned by the U.S. Anti-Doping Agency and the substance synephrine, unless the student has a written prescription from a licensed health care practitioner to treat a medical condition.

-The principal or designee shall ensure that the following warning, reproduced in 10-point bold type, shall be posted in every locker room of schools with classes in grades 7-12 and shall be contained in any contracts for the lease or rental of the school's athletic facilities (Civil Code 1812.97):
+The principal or designee shall ensure that the following warning, reproduced in at least 10-point bold type, shall be posted in every locker room of schools with classes in grades 7-12 and shall be contained in any contracts for the lease or rental of the school's athletic facilities (Civil Code 1812.97):

 Warning: Use of steroids to increase strength or growth can cause serious health problems.
 Steroids can keep teenagers from growing to their full height; they can also cause heart disease, stroke, and damage liver function.
-Men and women using steroids may develop fertility problems, personality changes, and acne.
+Students using steroids may develop fertility problems, personality changes, and acne.
 Men can also experience premature balding and development of breast tissue.
 These health hazards are in addition to the civil and criminal penalties for unauthorized sale, use, or exchange of anabolic steroids.

-PROCEDURES FOR STUDENTS INVOLVED IN SUBSTANCE ABUSE
+PROCEDURES FOR STUDENTS INVOLVED IN ALCOHOL AND OTHER DRUGS

 It is the intent of the Irvine Unified School District to provide a safe, alcohol and drug free environment for all students.
 Acts for which students may be disciplined by school officials may occur on school property, or while going to or from school, or while engaged in or attending a school activity.